 The choice to expand the ads’ target criteria paid off and in June 2020 they had their best ever month, taking on twice as many clients in one month than they ever had done before.

-“What become more important was what we offered, rather than where we were”
+“What became more important was what we offered, rather than where we were”

 As the ways of doing business changed, so did perceptions of distance.
 Pre-pandemic, many of InSynch’s clients were within driving distance of their offices.
 But as working relationships moved from face-to-face to FaceTime, so did the opportunity to attract new business from new regions.